LAX holiday traffic disrupted after construction crew ruptures gas, water lines

-A ruptured 6-inch steel gas main and water main near Los Angeles International Airport have triggered major road closures and are expected to severely impact Memorial Day holiday travel through Thursday morning.
+A ruptured 6-inch steel gas main and water main near Los Angeles International Airport forced traffic delays and impacted Memorial Day holiday travel.

 What we know: